All-optical quantum computing using cubic phase gates: Optical Quantum Computation

-A more direct approach, however, exploiting a much larger Hilbert space (at least on the physical level) than just $\{ \left|1\right>\left|0\right>, \left|0\right>\left|1\right>\}$, would be based on processing continuous variables, i.e., the mode's continuous degrees of freedom, directly.
-The Gaussian gates, $ \left\lbrace \hat F, e^{i t \hat x}, e^{i s \hat x^2}, \text{CSUM} \right\rbrace$, can be efficiently realized in quantum optics.
-The quadratic phase gate can be replaced by an optical, single-mode squeezing operation, $e^{i\gamma \left( \hat x \hat p +\hat p\hat x\right)}$, and CSUM may be substituted by an optical beam splitter, $e^{i\delta \left( \hat p_1\hat x_2 - \hat x_1 \hat p_2\right)}$ (as CSUM is decomposable into beam splitters and single-mode squeezers \cite{Braunstein2005}).
-In contrast, the non-Gaussian, single-mode cubic phase gate to achieve CV universality, $e^{i r \hat x^3}$, is more difficult to obtain.
+A more direct approach would be based on processing continuous variables, i.e., the mode's continuous degrees of freedom.
+In quantum optics this is typically done by relating the in- and out-of-phase amplitudes of the electromagnetic field to the quadrature operators $\hat x$ and $\hat p$.
+Then the Gaussian gates, $ \left\lbrace \hat F, e^{i t \hat x}, e^{i s \hat x^2}, \text{CSUM} \right\rbrace$, can be efficiently realized experimentally.
+The quadratic phase gate can be replaced by an optical, single-mode squeezing operation $e^{is \left( \hat x \hat p +\hat p\hat x\right)}$ and CSUM may be substituted by an optical beam splitter $e^{i\theta \left( \hat p_1\hat x_2 - \hat x_1 \hat p_2\right)}$ as it is decomposable into beam splitters and single-mode squeezers \cite{Braunstein2005}.
+In contrast, the non-Gaussian, single-mode cubic phase gate to achieve CV universality $e^{i r \hat x^3}$ is more difficult to obtain, requiring a nonlinear optical mode transformation.
 We shall address this in Sec.~\ref{cubicphasegatesubsection}.
-Note that the Gaussian entangling gates, CSUM or a beam splitter, are easy to implement (with the passive, number-preserving beam splitter being the most practical two-mode processor) unlike the CNOT gate for single-photon qubits.
-However, as mentioned above, arbitrary single-qubit operations are easy with (even passive) linear optics, whereas arbitrary single-qumode operations require nonlinear optics (beyond active, linear optical transformations that include squeezers within the set of quadratic Hamiltonians).
+Note that the Gaussian entangling gates, CSUM or a beam splitter, are, unlike the CNOT gate for single-photon qubits, relatively easy to implement.
+Other optical CV encodings exist as well, most notably utilizing the continuous time-frequency degrees of freedom.
+Here, non-Gaussian operations as well as GKP states have been experimentally demonstrated \cite{RefereeP1, RefereeP2}; however, performing interactions between modes remains challenging, exhibiting a closer resemblance to the DV than to the CV approaches described above.